If I’m back to mowing the lawn, it must be spring.

 It’s gratifying to work and see results, and a smartly mowed lawn is nice to look at, right?
 Gives you a good sense of accomplishment, maybe a little pride.

-At any rate, I have months and months of mowing ahead up me.
+At any rate, I have months and months of mowing ahead.
 It’s invigorating to be outside in the sun, soaking up vitamin D I’ve been missing in the winter.
 Neighbors walk over to talk, my cat gets to investigate the front yard, a place normally off-limits due to a busy street.
 It just re-energizes me after a winter spent mostly indoors.
 (Never got into skiing, even though cross-country skiing is another great exercise and has many of the same benefits.)

 To continue in the exercise vein, Livestrong. com points out: